Gul-e-Rana (TV series): Plot summary

 Rana calls Adeel an animal and Adeel slaps her.
 Adeel feels guilty but still doesn't make amends or change his behaviour.
 He continues to call and flirt with Maria and other girls to make Rana jealous.
-She repeatedly tells him that she is not bothered by his affairs and would appreciate him leaving her alone.
+She repeatedly tells him that she is not bothered by his affairs and would appreciate his leaving her alone.
 She calls Asher Bhai and says she misses him.
 Adeel and Kamal walk in at this moment and Adeel acts as if Rana has been having an affair with someone else.
 Kamal gets angry at Rana and asks her to explain but she doesn't try to prove her innocence as she believes that her Taya Abu will not believe her word against his own son.
 This marks a psychological breaking point for Rana.
 The next morning Kamal asks Rana to compromise and to make sacrifices for the sake of her marriage with Adeel.
 He also counsels Adeel unaware that he has been manipulated by him.
 He heads back to Karachi without taking Rana with him who was supposed to attend Ashar's wedding.
 A few days later Maria visits Murree with underlying motives.
 Adeel goes to pick her up.
 On their way back they enjoy the scenery and take pictures.
 When they return it is quite late.
 Adeel discovers that Gul-e-Rana has moved into the guest room.
 He mocks her and tells her that he plans on marrying Maria to fill up that empty space.
 Rana congratulates him on this and realises that her marriage is over.
 Against Gul Bibi's advice, she leaves Murree and returns to Karachi.
 Meanwhile, Ashar's father meets with an accident and dies.
 Maria speaks with her mother and reveals that she plans on arm twisting Adeel into marrying her.
 She calls one of her cousins and asks her to spread the news in the family that she and Adeel are together alone in Murree even though Adeel had moved into a hotel when Gul-e-Rana left.
 When Adeel's father, Kamal, discovers this, he heads to Murree and is furious with him.